mebeim/systrack/README.md

 - Optional: `addr2line` (from GNU binutils) is used to extract location information from DWARF debug info (if available).
 Without this program, Systrack will not output any information about syscall definition locations.
+- Optional: if available, the `rg` ([ripgrep][ripgrep]) command is used for much faster recursive grepping of syscall definition locations within kernel sources when needed.
+Otherwise, slower pure-Python code is used.
 - Optional: the `jinja2` Python package, which can be either installed separately or automatically (`pip install systrack[html]`) is used to output interactive HTML pages with a sortable table, links and more.
 This is the